MicrosoftDocs/WSL/WSL/install-manual.md

 ---
 # Manually download WSL distro packages

-There are several scenarios in which you may not be able (or want) to, install WSL Linux distros via the Windows Store.
-Specifically, you may be running a Windows Server or Long-Term Servicing (LTSB/LTSC) desktop OS SKU that doesn't support Windows Store, or your corporate network policies and/or admins to not permit Windows Store usage in your environment.
+There are several scenarios in which you may not be able (or want) to, install WSL Linux distros via the Microsoft Store.
+Specifically, you may be running a Windows Server or Long-Term Servicing (LTSB/LTSC) desktop OS SKU that doesn't support Microsoft Store, or your corporate network policies and/or admins to not permit Microsoft Store usage in your environment.

 In these cases, while WSL itself is available, how do you download and install Linux distros in WSL if you can't access the store?

-> Note: **Command-Line shell environments including Cmd, PowerShell, and Linux/WSL distros are not permitted to run on Windows 10 S Mode**.
+> Note: **Command-line shell environments including Cmd, PowerShell, and Linux/WSL distros are not permitted to run on Windows 10 S Mode**.
 This restriction exists in order to ensure the integrity and safety goals that S Mode delivers: Read [this post](https://blogs.msdn.microsoft.com/commandline/2017/05/18/will-linux-distros-run-on-windows-10-s/) for more information.

 # Downloading distros

-If the Windows Store app is not available, you can download and manually install Linux distros by clicking these links:
+If the Microsoft Store app is not available, you can download and manually install Linux distros by clicking these links:
 * [Ubuntu 18.04](https://aka.ms/wsl-ubuntu-1804)
 * [Ubuntu 18.04 ARM](https://aka.ms/wsl-ubuntu-1804-arm)
 * [Ubuntu 16.04](https://aka.ms/wsl-ubuntu-1604)